-- Follow the emergency classroom procedures - Ensure that the reliever medicine is taken.
-The medication must belong to the pupil having an asthma attack. - Note that some pupils may not have spare medication stored with School - Stay calm and reassure the pupil.
+- Follow the emergency classroom procedures. - Ensure that the reliever medicine is taken.
+The medication must belong to the pupil having an asthma attack. - Note that some pupils may not have spare medication stored with school. - Stay calm and reassure the pupil.
 Attacks can be frightening, so stay calm, the pupils have probably been through this before.
 It is very comforting to have a hand to hold but do not put your arm around the pupil's shoulder as this is very constrictive.
 Listen carefully to what the pupil is saying.
 Loosen any tight clothing. - Encourage the pupil to breathe deeply and slowly.
 Most people find it easier to sit upright or lean forward slightly.
-Lying flat on the back is not recommended.
+Lying flat on the back in not recommended.

-- Call 999 and request an ambulance urgently if the reliever has no effect after five or ten minutes, the pupil is becoming distressed or unable to talk, the pupil is getting exhausted, becomes disorientated or collapses, and the pupil looks blue.
-If you have any doubts at all about the pupil's condition. - The pupil's parents or guardian will need to be informed after an attack even if relatively brief. - Minor attacks should not interrupt a pupil's involvement in the School.
-As soon as the pupil feels better they can return to School activities.
+- Call 999 and request an ambulance urgently if the reliever has no effect after five or ten minutes, the pupil is becoming distressed or unable to talk, the pupil looks blue.
+If you have any doubts at all about the pupil's condition. - The pupil's parents or guardian will need to be informed after an attack even if briefly. - Minor attacks should not interrupt a pupil's involvement in the school.
+As soon as the pupil feels better they can return to school activities.